Spyros Risvanis

-Spyros Risvanis (Greek: Σπύρος Ρισβάνης; born 3 January 1994) is a Greek professional footballer who plays as a centre-back.
+Spyros Risvanis (Σπύρος Ρισβάνης; born 3 January 1994) is a Greek professional footballer who plays as a centre-back for Super League 2 club AEL.

 Club career

 On 30 July 2013, Risvanis signed his first professional contract with Panathinaikos along with two other players.
 On 15 September 2013, he made his professional debut in a draw in a match against Platanias.
 On 2 January 2015, he signed a contract for six months with Panionios, on loan from Panathinaikos.

-On 19 July 2015, Panathinaikos released the player who signed a two years' contract to Panionios, but in order to be certain of the benefits received in a possible future transfer to a bigger club, put a 25% resale percentage for the next three transfer periods, and up to December 31, 2016, reserves the right to "tie" any proposal that would accept Panionios.
+On 19 July 2015, Panathinaikos released the player who signed a two years' contract to Panionios, but in order to be certain of the benefits received in a possible future transfer to a bigger club, put a 25% resale percentage for the next three transfer periods, and up to 31 December 2016, reserves the right to "tie" any proposal that would accept Panionios.
 Moreover if his club sell him to either Olympiacos or AEK Athens or PAOK within the next two transfer periods, Panathinaikos will receive €1 million.
 On 3 January 2016, he scored his first goal in the Super League in the second half helping his club to temporarily equalizing the score in a 3–1 home loss against champions Olympiacos.

 He started the 2016–17 season as the undisputed leader of the club's defense.
 He scored his first goal of the season in a 2–0 away win against rivals Xanthi.
 On 10 April 2017, Nikos Zamanis, the Athletic Manager of Panionios has announced that the player had signed a contract with champions Olympiacos.
 On 4 July 2017, after the first stage of preparation, Risvanis was not in the plans of Olympiacos' coach Besnik Hasi, with the Greek defender looking abroad as the next step in his career, on a loan season basis.